mjblacker/mbs-theme/README.md

 `theme/assets/` contain all of your fonts, images, styles and scripts.

 `theme/blocks/` contain all of your site's blocks.
 These blocks are available to use on any page via the block editor.
 Each block has its own template, script and style files.
+There are two ways to create blocks:
+- JSON: These use the block.json file to specify the details of the block
+- PHP: These use a block.php file to specify the details of the block This is purely personal preference and you can mix both in a single project.
+When using the php blocks we will also bundle in the ACF Fields for the block so the block can be re-used on different themes without any adjustment to ACF field groups required.

 `theme/patterns/` contains all of your sites's block patterns.
 Block Patterns are a collection of predefined blocks that you can insert into pages and posts and then customize with your own content.